 Can You Cut Straight With a Jigsaw?

-Absolutely, you can achieve straight cuts with a jigsaw, although it might require some practice.
+You can achieve straight cuts with a jigsaw, although it might require some practice.
 While a jigsaw is fantastic for crafting curves, angles, and unique cuts, getting straight lines might need a bit of finesse.
 To enhance your precision, using a cutting guide can make your straight cuts much smoother.

 Why Does my Jigsaw Blade Bend?